adapn/VCO-Synthesizer/Planning/README.md

  3. Continous rising edge:
     Now that the diode is locked, and the smith is gving a low reading.
 The capctior will begin charging up again through the resistor.
 And will eventually cause the smith to be HIGH again and the process repeats.

+Now to build the sawtooth waveform:
+(Insert circuit schematic)

+1. Some issues I encountered: first was using the wrong diode.
+I used the common 1N4006 diodee which i thought would work since its the only diode I've used throughtout all my labs in seocnd year.
+Well turns outthis is a recfier diode, which means it had
+   a) A voltage drop around 0.7V at 1A b)Reverse recovery time (ttr) at 30ms
+   c) was designer for POWER rectification

+This meant its overall design did not have FAST switching in mind.

+Now comparing that to a 1N4148 Diode, which is a small signal fast-switching diode: a)A voltage drop of around 0.7 at 10mA
+   b) a trr of 4ns (VERY FAST)

+   Because this diodes switches very fast, it reduced the likilhood of transicent oscialltions and irregulatries.
+The slow delay of the recifier diode causes delays in the sawtooth.
+The reason the diode is able to switch faster is because the higher doping concentration for fast swithcing which allows for a quick recovery time.
+Where as the rectifier diode has a lower concentration which leads to a slower recoveyr time.